 Updated June 26, 2019

-Earlier this year, PolyMet became the first, fully permitted sulfide mine in Minnesota’s history.
+Earlier this year, PolyMet became the first, fully permitted copper-sulfide mine in Minnesota’s history.
 For various reasons, many elected officials and organizations consider this a done deal and want to put the years of controversy that have plagued PolyMet from its inception, behind us.

 But the shady, secretive process through which this mine was permitted is now coming to light.

 This is why we have not given up the fight.